tomzx/blog.tomrochette.com-content/agi/php-brain/article.md

 To reproduce the same behavior has we had in memory, we'll create the following keys:

 * stream: A list of all the words we've seen in order
-* stream.$word: A list per word we can use to lookup all the index at which the word can be found in the `stream` list
+* stream.\$word: A list per word we can use to lookup all the index at which the word can be found in the `stream` list

 If we reuse the same ideas of the naïve in-memory implementation, but apply it to a key-value datastore such as Redis, we get the following results: